tunahorse/Odoo-Unable-to-Unreserve-Fix-Script/README.md

 ## Logic

 Basically something went wrong with QTY's or pickings and now Odoo will not let you close the record.
-Even attempting to deleting from the API will not work.
+Even attempting to delete from the API will not work.
 This should be used as a last resort, the script sets the QTY of the location to what is needed to close the move.

 IE.